World Service Project

 ABOUT | EVENTS CALENDAR | PODCASTS & OTHER MEDIA

-The AHRI in conjunction with the Performance Foundation will be supporting research and public engagement activities related to the theme of ‘World Service’ from the Autumn of 2016.
+The AHRI in conjunction with the Performance Foundation is supporting research and public engagement activities related to the theme of ‘World Service’ from the Autumn of 2016 to Summer 2018.

 The programme will seek to build on the College’s acquisition of Bush House, and the exemplary cultural capital it represents for the Arts & Humanities through the history of the BBC World Service’s tenure.